dipcoat-image/finitedepth/doc/source/guide/dataclass-design.rst

 For unstructuring, we use :mod:`cattrs`.
 It is a powerful package which supports dataclass converter.
-DipcoatImage-FiniteDepth provides :obj:`data_converter`, a dedicated :class:`cattrs.Converter` instance.
+DipcoatImage-FiniteDepth provides `data_converter`, a dedicated :class:`cattrs.Converter` instance.

 >>> from dipcoatimage.finitedepth import data_converter